gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 ## Before moving on

-Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-C` (or click `clear` to do it for you).
+Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-C`.

 ## Congratulations!